AmanSuryavanshi-1/Aviators_Training_Centre/README.md

-# Skybound Aviator Academy
+# Aviator Training Center

 ## Project Overview

-Skybound Aviator Academy is a modern web application for a premier flight training center.
+ATC is a modern web application for a premier flight training center.
 The website showcases the academy's courses, instructors, scheduling capabilities, and provides information for aspiring pilots.

 ## Features